zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/clickhouse/clickhouse.md

 ```
 Then navigate into the `clickhouse` directory and run the steps outlined in `benchmark.sh`.
 We will break each of these commands out

-First, install clickhouse if you haven't already done so through the standlone instructions
+First, install clickhouse if you haven't already done so through the standalone instructions

 ```bash
 curl https://clickhouse.com/ | sh